 Court: Supreme Court of the State of Connecticut

 Year of Decision: 2008

 Addresses a constitutional challenge to Connecticut’s refusal to issue marriage licenses to same-sex couples

 Sexual Orientation (discrimination; marriage)

-In a 4-3 vote, the Connecticut Supreme Court held that the Connecticut Constitution protects the right to same-sex marriage.
+In a 4-3 vote, the Supreme Court of the State of Connecticut held that the Connecticut Constitution protects the right to same-sex marriage.